Colored Pencil Tutorials how to Draw Latest Tutorial Colored Pencil Drawing a Frog on a Pencil

 • Drawing on high-quality, thick, sturdy paper is essential, especially when blending colored pencils in multiple layers.
 Consider using smooth, fine-toothed paper, such as a Bristol drawing pad, for optimal results.

 • Toned paper can be a valuable choice to explore values and color behavior under different conditions.
-In our tutorials, we often feature drawings on toned paper, including shades of grey and even blue.
+In our tutorials, we often feature drawings on toned paper, including shades of gray and even blue.

 Erasers: